willnearn/job_scheduling/README.md

 ## How to run the program
 - First, make sure that you set up your installation of python as prescribed in the [Setup](https://github.com/willnearn/job_scheduling/blob/main/README.md#setup----required-software) section above
 - Then, make sure that your manager_preferences.xlsx and worker_preferences.xlsx have values that fit your wants/needs
-- If your setup and inputs are correct, all you need to do is click on **run_me.bat**
+- If your setup and inputs are correct, all you need to do is double click on **run_me.bat**

 ## Notes
 ### Default Values for Manager Preferences